 Who you choose to send your wildlife donations to matters.
 Today, more than ever before, You can really help save wildlife!
 But knowing which organization to send your money to is essential.

-It is estimated we are loosing 140,000 species per year.
+It is estimated we are losing 140,000 species per year.
 In the 40 years I’ve been working with Wildlife NGO’s I’ve never experienced such an important and pressing time for wildlife protection.

 The good news is that each of us can make a difference with our donations.